ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/reset.md

 # Do not modify these elements
 layout: "learningpathall"
 ---

-## Write a reset handler

 A real embedded system will need initialization at startup.
 Often this initialization must occur before any other code is executed.

+## Write a reset handler
+We will create a minimal reset handler, putting all but one processor to sleep, and executing the application on just one processor.

 Create a new file, `startup.s`, with the following contents:
 ```C